lawrennd/old_talks/_business/the-supply-chain-of-ideas.md

 \notes{This means they need to understand what the ideas are and where they should be deployed.

 The first step is forming an inventory of existing ideas, and where they are being deployed.
 The next step is assessing the future demand for ideas, and the final step is matching that demand to the suppliers of those ideas.
 This requires the intellectual transport network.

 Little Jeff knows that it will be impossible for his store to have all the ideas from his own employees that he needs to keep on innovating.
 He can make a research center, an idea factory, and that will help.
-But the reality of the supply chain of ideas is about the discoverability of the ideas and the assessment of demand for the ideas.}
+But the reality of the supply chain of ideas is about the discoverability of the ideas and the assessment of demand for the ideas.

+Real Narayan once told me about the difference between a pull and a push supply chain.
+In a pull supply chain, the pressure of flow of goods through the supply chain is controlled by the distributors.
+Controlled by those who have access to the customer.
+The production of goods is controlled by the people closest to the customer.

+In a push supply chain, their is a shortage of goods, the manufacturer decides where to distribute those goods because they can sell more product than they can make.

+In a pull supply chain the money is made at the storefront.
+The flow of the supply chain is controlled by the customer facing entity.
+In a push supply chain, the money is made by the manufacturer.
+They decide which distributors to sell to and make the largest margin.

+Narayan explained that the biggest shift over the 20th century was a move between push supply chain (where manufacturers make money) to a pull supply chain where big stores like Jeff's make the money.

+A pull supply chain benefits the customer because as long as there's competition between stores, prices stay low.
+But a pull supply chain is bad for the manufacturer because margins are low so they have to apply pressure to costs.
+A pull supply chain is indicative of a consumer society.

+The magic of the coconut tree

+In Jeff's store, innovation is only important when it's deployed.
+So the supply chain of ideas needs to be a pull supply chain.
+The ideas need to be delivered just in time Little Jeff and little Narayan got to talking about what sort of supply chain is needed for ideas and imm

+So when little Jeff and little Narayan got around to }

 \thanks